-The LHC will collide protons at a centre-of-mass energy of 14TeV, which will produce 1012 bb
+The LHC is colliding protons at a centre-of-mass energy of 13TeV, producing 1012 bb

-The RAL PPD Group has responsibilities in the construction and operation of the RICH detectors, the building of the worldwide Computing Grid to process data and in the physics exploitation of the experiment.
+The RAL PPD Group has responsibilities for the construction and operation of the two RICH detectors, the building of the worldwide Computing Grid to process data and the physics exploitation of the experiment.

 A schematic diagram of the LHCb experiment and the various sub-detector systems